 Steps to Earning Substance Abuse Counselor Certification in Colorado

-A grim statistic has garnered Colorado a lot of attention, for all the wrong reasons: In 2021, the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) reported that one of out every ten residents in the state (10.44 percent) had a drug disorder in 2021, which ranks it among the top states in the nation for drug abuse.
+A grim statistic has garnered Colorado attention for all the wrong reasons: In 2021, the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) reported that one out of every ten residents in the state (10.44 percent) had a drug disorder, ranking it among the top states in the nation for drug abuse.

 In the Denver region, drug abuse has surged in recent years, largely due to the rise of fentanyl.
 The City and County of Denver Medical Examiner reported that overdose deaths here nearly doubled between 2022 and 2023 alone.
-In some areas of the city, like along Colfax Avenue, the disease of addiction can’t be ignored, with scores of the afflicted resorting to openly using drugs.
-And in Colorado Springs, meth continues to wreak havoc, largely among the city’s homeless population.
-According to the El Paso County Coroner’s Office, meth accounted for 48 of the 216 drug overdoses in 2022; a combination of meth and fentanyl accounted for another 42 deaths, while fentanyl alone accounted for 36 deaths.
+In some areas of the city, like along Colfax Avenue, the disease of addiction can’t be ignored, with scores of the afflicted openly using drugs.
+In Colorado Springs, meth continues to wreak havoc, largely among the city’s homeless population.
+According to the El Paso County Coroner’s Office, meth accounted for 48 of the 216 drug overdoses in 2022, while a combination of meth and fentanyl accounted for another 42 deaths, and fentanyl alone accounted for 36 deaths.

-But even in the midst of the devastation, there’s no shortage of hope here in Colorado.
+But even amid the devastation, there’s no shortage of hope here in Colorado.
 From legislators to community leaders to the state’s dedicated Certified Addiction Specialists (CAS), people here are coming together to help communities throughout the state affected by substance use disorders.

 At the state level, major organizations include the Colorado Consortium for Prescription Drug Abuse Prevention, which works to improve public awareness and education and institute harm reduction, treatment, and recovery services.
 There’s also the Colorado Behavioral Health Administration, which is creating regional networks of behavioral health providers that will serve people with mental health and substance use disorders.
-At the regional level, there are programs like the Northern Colorado Collaborative for Addiction and Recovery Support, a community network of providers and stakeholders working to fight the opioid epidemic and provide solutions.
-And that’s just the beginning.
+At the regional level, programs like the Northern Colorado Collaborative for Addiction and Recovery Support work as a community network of providers and stakeholders fighting the opioid epidemic and providing solutions.

 From state and regional drug use disorder treatment programs to nonprofit programs to private residential and outpatient treatment facilities, Colorado’s substance abuse counselors are working to help people recover from the disease of addiction and save lives.